Leading a Meditative Life

 Distractions come in many forms.
 Sounds, visions, physical sensations such as pain in the knees or an itch, happy or unhappy memories, memories of people and events that you have not thought about for ages.

 If you find that you are distracted easily, do not get angry or frustrated.
 This is the nature of the ‘monkey mind’ and an awareness of this nature is actually a sign of progress.

 The best way to handle these distractions is to not indulge them or attempt to repel them.
 As they arise in your mind, they will also disappear of their own accord.
 Simply acknowledge them and return the thought to the breath and resume counting.

 As a patient mother will gently bring a curious, crawling baby back on to the blanket, we should be the same with our mind when it wanders.
 Patiently and gently bring it back to the breath, understanding that wandering or distraction is part of its current nature.

 While effort is important, it is possible to try too hard to meditate.
 Meditation should be an enjoyable, inspiring experience.
 Ideally, you should be looking forward to the next meditation session and not feeling that it is a chore, finding reasons to avoid it.
 If you find yourself becoming frustrated at an apparent lack of success, it may be best to take a break.
 Got for a walk.
 Get some fresh air.
 Try again later in the day.

 1. Suffering Exists

 Suffering exists in many forms.
-Some forms of suffering are plainly obvious and easily observed; others exist in very subtle ways and are not generally recognised.
+Some forms of suffering are plainly obvious and easily observed; others exist in very subtle ways and are not generally recognized.

-If we are honest with ourselves, we will recognise that even at our happiest times a basic anxiety exists.
+If we are honest with ourselves, we will recognize that even at our happiest times a basic anxiety exists.

 2. There is a cause of Suffering